Schnarrenberg (Stuttgart)

-Schnarrenberg (Stuttgart) is a mountain of Baden-Württemberg, Germany.
+Schnarrenberg is a mountain of Baden-Württemberg, Germany.

 The Schnarrenberg is a hill ridge in the north of Stuttgart in the quarters of Münster and Zuffenhausen.
 The majority is on the territory of Münster.

 At its highest point (316 m above sea level (NN)) is the Stuttgart Weather Office, a branch of the German Weather Service.
 Its slopes are covered by vineyards.

 Schnarrenberg Tunnel

 By Schnarrenberg, is the 272-metre-long Schnarrenberg railway tunnel.
 This double-tracked, electrified freight bypass line connects of the Stuttgart-Untertürkheim with Kornwestheim.
 The tunnel was built in 1895 and overhauled from 1999 to 2000; its brick masonry being replaced by a concrete shell.